ahawkins/hawkins.io/blog/_posts/2013-06-17-fixture-adapter-considered-harmful.md

 1. ED is still [alpha software](/2013/05/ember-data-is-pre-alpha-software/)
 2. Adapter semantics are not consistent.
 3. Adapter has varying levels of functionality.
+4. Many bugs in ED are related to `DS.RESTAdapter` and doesn't exist when using `DS.FixtureAdapter`.

 The semantics are a real issue.
 If the API embeds records, then you better make **damn sure** you embed them when using